Softwire/VisualStudioSettings/README.md

 ####Visual Studio (Template.vssettings)

 Changes to some of the default settings for Visual Studio, e.g. auto-reload files if saved, show line numbers.
+Also sets up ReSharper shortcuts.

 If you have spent lots of time setting up Visual Studio the way you like it you probably don't want this!
 Hopefully a couple of useful bits for new people.